aeirola/kimppis/README.md

 Where
 ------
-Kimppis is available for public use NOW at http://www.kimppis.com Also check out Hinttis at http://www.kimppis.com/hinttis
+Kimppis is available for public use NOW at http://www.kimppis.com

 How